 We know that very young children benefit from creative approaches in their development.
-Our work often involves boosting the confidence and skills of early years practitioners to take risks and allow learning and play to be more open-ended.
+Our work often involves boosting the confidence and skills of early years practitioners to take risks and allow learning and play to be more open-ended for example through the Open Sesame programme.
 Drawing on the expertise of a variety of artists, we seek ways to develop an environment and activities that support children’s creativity and link to the six goals of the Early Years Foundation Stage curriculum through projects, training and research.

 We support increased access to quality arts and cultural experiences for young children and their families working with venues like The Towner Gallery, Eastbourne and Chichester Festival Theatre.
-We also programme participatory events, like Encounter Culture, in early years settings and schools to ensure they’re truly accessible.
+We also programme participatory events in early years settings and schools to ensure they’re truly accessible.

 It was a good experience to attend practical sessions; I am a manager and lead practitioner so courses are usually less fun and less active!